Spain. The Madrid region wants to attract foreign fortunes

 With this allowance, “people coming from abroad and investing in Madrid in financial or real estate assets” will be able to “deduct 20% of their investment from (the regional part of) their income tax”, explained to the press.
 Javier Fernandez-Lasquetty, head of economic policy for the regional government.

-“We believe that Madrid can attract savings, investment” thanks to this measure, he defended, saying he was “concerned” about the impact on investment of the new tax on large fortunes created by the central government of socialist Pedro Sanchez.
+“We believe that Madrid can attract savings, investment” thanks to this measure, he defended, saying he was “concerned” regarding the impact on investment of the new tax on large fortunes created by the central government of socialist Pedro Sanchez.

 Figure of the Popular Party (right), the president of the region of Madrid, Isabel Diaz Ayuso, had said last week that this tax deduction was intended to “send to the international community of investors a clear message: there is in Spain institutional counterweights and an alternative to this central government.